Border War (Kansas–Missouri rivalry): Baseball

 MU currently leads the baseball series, although the series history is disputed by the two schools.
 The KU media guide shows that the first game played between the two schools was in 1899, while the first recorded game in the MU media guide was in 1901 (the MU guide lists the entire 1899 season as "unknown").

-The KU media guide lists the series with MU ahead 195–123–2 while the MU media guide lists the tigers ahead 212–125–2.
+The KU media guide lists the series with MU ahead 201–137–2 while the MU media guide lists the Tigers ahead 219–129–2.
 In 2007, the Jayhawks and Tigers added a non-conference game against each other in addition their three-game regular season Big 12 series.
 The non-conference game was scheduled to be played at Kauffman Stadium in Kansas City, Missouri, home of Major League Baseball's Kansas City Royals.
 However, the initial meeting was cancelled due to rain.
 The teams did meet at Kauffman Stadium in 2008, with Kansas winning 3–0.
 In the 2009 meeting at Kauffman Stadium, Kansas again came away with the victory, 7–3.
 In the 2010 meeting, Kansas again prevailed, 1–0.
 In the 2011 meeting, Kansas won, 7–1.
-The teams met on March 20, 2021 at Hoglund Ballpark in Lawrence.
+The teams met on March 20, 2021, at Hoglund Ballpark in Lawrence.
 This was their first game since Missouri departed the Big 12.
-Kansas defeated Missouri 10-9.
-On the return trip to Columbia later that season, KU again prevailed 9-8.
-Kansas and Missouri met again in the 2022 season, in which Missouri won 14-6 in Columbia on April 6.
+Kansas defeated Missouri 10–9.
+On the return trip to Columbia later that season, KU again prevailed 9–8.
+Kansas and Missouri met again in the 2022 season, in which Missouri won 14–6 in Columbia on April 6.

 Post-Big 12 meetings

-The teams have played against each other seventeen times since Missouri moved to the SEC, once in golf (2012 Golfweek Conference Challenge), seven times in softball, three times in women's soccer, three times in Men’s basketball, three times in Baseball, and twice in women's volleyball.
-They have played head-to-head six times in tournament play, including the 2014 NCAA Division I softball tournament second round, the 2014 NCAA Division I Women's Soccer College Cup first round, the 2015 NCAA Division I softball tournament Los Angeles Super Regional, the 2015 NCAA Division I women's volleyball tournament second round, the 2016 NCAA women’s soccer tournament, and the 2017 NCAA Volleyball Tournament.
+The teams have played against each other twenty-seven times since Missouri moved to the SEC.
+The most recent matchup was a women's basketball game on November 15, 2025, which ended in a Kansas victory.
+The first matchup as non-conference opponents occurred in 2014 in softball in the 2014 NCAA Division I softball tournament, a game won by Missouri.
+All subsequent matchups were in tournaments (either postseason or regular season) until the schools' baseball teams played a regular season game in 2021, which was won by Kansas.

 Note: For games played at a neutral location, KU is listed as the home team, even though this may not have been the case.
 This is simply due to lack of information on who was the official home team.
+Record above does not include exhibition men's basketball game in 2017.